 I, being more intelligent, gingerly picked my way around the ice-covered rocks and was sure to check my footfalls before moving across the frozen pools.
 Even though it was rather safe, there is something disconcerting about walking across the top of a frozen waterfall.

 The geology here is really quite beautiful.
 Loads of impressive traprock shears and large cliffs of perfectly cubed basalt.
 And then there’s the waterfall, of course.

-It really is one of the best ones in the state.
-It’s right next to the road (A trail takes you to the base of the falls as well, where there’s a picnic table for your enjoyment) AND it’s right next to the highway.
+It really is one of the nicer ones in the state.
+It’s right next to the road (A trail takes you to the base of the falls as well, where there’s a picnic table for your enjoyment) AND it’s right next to the interstate.

 But, there is an obvious special beauty to frozen falls.
 Trucks be darned.